 Incidence is an important puzzle piece in the epidemiology of a disease, as is etiology (description of causes).
 Knowing subsets of the population at a higher risk for mesothelioma, as well as what is causing the disease, helps policy makers, advocates, and researchers take appropriate steps in prevention and treatment.

 Mesothelioma Incidence by Age and Gender

-By age, incidence skews toward older Americans.
-Between 2008 and 2010 the incidence for men over 85 was 20.2, while for men between 55 and 64 it was only 2.1.
-For men between the ages of 75 and 84 the incidence was 6.8 and for those between 75 and 84 it was 17.2.
+The incidence of mesothelioma is higher for older Americans.
+Between 2008 and 2010, the incidence for men over 85 was 20.2.
+For men between 55 and 64 it was only 2.1.
+Men between the ages of 75 and 84 showed an incidence of 6.8, and for those between 75 and 84 it was 17.2.
 For women, the incidence also rises with age, from 0.6 for ages 55 to 64 to 3.1 for women over 85.

 Incidence of Mesothelioma by Job

 Occupation is another major factor in the incidence of mesothelioma.
 The major cause of mesothelioma is asbestos exposure.
 Therefore, industries that commonly used asbestos have a higher risk of developing mesothelioma.
 While the link between asbestos and mesothelioma is now common knowledge, there was time the connection was not so clear.
 High incidence rates in industries with asbestos helped clarify the role it plays in this disease.